1aXon9An/Big-Data-Group-3/README.md

 The primary dataset utilized for the final analysis and dashboard visualization is `Cleaned_Insurance_Claims_Data.xlsx`, located within the `/Dataset/Cleaned Data/` directory.
 Details regarding the raw data sources and the cleaning methodology can be found in the `/Dataset/` subdirectories.

 ## Setup
+- Since each part was written by different people, please change the data link before running the file.
-To run the analysis code and the dashboard locally, ensure you have Python installed along with the necessary libraries.
+- To run the analysis code and the dashboard locally, ensure you have Python installed along with the necessary libraries.
 You can install the required packages using pip:
-Since each part was written by different people, please change the data link before running the file.
 ```bash
 pip install pandas numpy matplotlib seaborn plotly dash dash-bootstrap-components openpyxl